Documentation Index

 Prepare a research document

 The plugin works best when it has a clear understanding of the systems and requirements involved.
-Before starting, gather:
+Before starting, gather:- API documentation links for each system you want to integrate

 - Authentication details — which auth method each system uses (API key, OAuth 2.0, etc.)